atbcb/ICTTestingBaseline/docs/15Headings.md

 ##### Test Cases
 1. Check that each visual heading has markup that identifies its heading level and fits correctly within the heading structure.
 The most important heading has the level of 1, and the least important heading has a level of 6.
 Headings with an equal or higher level start a new section; headings with a lower level start new subsections that are part of the higher leveled section.
-    1. H42: each heading is marked with \<H1> to \<h6>.
+    1. H42: each heading is marked with `<H1>` to `<h6>`.
-    2. ARIA: each heading is marked with role=”heading”.
-If all headings on the page are at the same level, the additional aria-level=”#” is not required.
+    2. ARIA: each heading is marked with `role=”heading”`.
+If all headings on the page are at the same level, the additional `aria-level=”#”` is not required.

 ##### Output
 * Passed – if test case passes
 * Failed – if test case fails

 #### Output for 1.3.1
-1. Determine the outcome of 15.1
+1. Determine the outcome of B15.1
-2. Determine the outcome of 15.2
+2. Determine the outcome of B15.2
-    * Passed: Both outcomes of 15.1 and 15.2 passed
+    * Passed: Both outcomes of B15.1 and B15.2 passed
-    * Failed: Either outcome of 15.1 and 15.2 did not pass
+    * Failed: Either outcome of B15.1 and B15.2 did not pass

 ### Headings - B15.3-
 #### Rule Description